 Ms. Wallingford is the Operations Director for Costs of Care and oversees strategy, execution, and coordination of Costs of Care’s growing programs.
-As a registered nurse at Brigham & Women’s Hospital, she joined Costs of Care in 2013 to enhance the visibility of the nursing profession in empowering patients and clinicians to deflate medical bills.September received her Master of Science in Nursing from the University of Massachusetts-Boston and her Bachelor of Science in Nursing from The Ohio State University.
+As a registered nurse at Brigham & Women’s Hospital in Boston, Massachusetts, she joined Costs of Care to enhance the visibility of the nursing profession in empowering patients and clinicians to work together to achieve better care at lower cost.

 Mr. Harmon is the Director of Advocacy at Costs of Care and oversees the development of the blog and CoC's outreach efforts.
 Jordan is Vice President of Strategy at CityMD.
 He was previously Managing Director of the HSS Center for the Advancement of Value in Musculoskeletal Health at Hospital for Special Surgery (HSS).
 Before leading the center, Jordan was Senior Director of Operational Excellence, where he oversaw clinical care transformation initiatives for the hospital.